Burmese folk religion: Nat-kadaw

 A nat-kadaw leading a festival.

-Every village has someone that is a nat-kadaw.
+Every village has someone who is a nat-kadaw.
 This person is seen as the master of ceremonies regarding nats, a type of shaman.
 The nat-kadaw has the special power to be able to be possessed by nats.
 Once possessed, their voice changes and they perform elaborate dances.
 This profession is somewhat frowned upon because it is centred on frivolity and letting go of restraints.
 Although it does not have the best reputation as a profession, it is an extremely profitable one.
-Oftentimes when offerings are given to the nats, they are given directly to the nat-kadaw, who is said to be possessed by a nat.
+Oftentimes, when offerings are given to the nats, they are given directly to the nat-kadaw, who is said to be possessed by a nat.
 Throughout a festival the nat-kadaw will often ask for money.
 Although some of this money is given to the accompanying orchestra at a festival, the nat-kadaw also keeps some of this money.

 An offering one might see at a nat pwe.

 Although this profession is seen as a frivolous one, nat-kadaws are in fact very religious.
 They still follow and uphold the precepts of Buddhism (Five Precepts), while simultaneously interacting closely with these nats.
-Oftentimes a nat-kadaw can become tormented by a specific nat.
+Oftentimes, a nat-kadaw can become tormented by a specific nat.
 Even if they already have a human husband or wife, they decide that they must marry this nat, for only then will they be at peace, and the torment that this nat is causing them will finally cease.
 The marriage of a nat and a nat-kadaw is done through an extremely elaborate ceremony titled Ley-Bya-Taik.
 In this ceremony, the nat-kadaw identifies the particular nat that they would like to marry, and then surrenders to it.
-In this process mirrors are used to trap the soul (mentioned earlier) that leaves the host.
-Once this soul has left, the nat takes the place of it.
+In this process, mirrors are used to trap the soul (mentioned earlier) that leaves the host.
+Once this soul has left, the nat takes its place.
 After this transformation is complete, the nat-kadaw dances, embracing their recent marriage with a nat.

 Nat-pwe

 As mentioned earlier, these nat-kadaws are central in every nat-festival or nat-pwe.
 They often lead festivals, called nat-pwes, which are devoted to interacting with the nats.
 These nat-pwes are held at specific times of the year, or if there is a special occasion.
 They follow a similar structure and sequence of events.
-They always include an orchestra, and much dancing.
+They always include an orchestra and much dancing.
 The first step in these festivals is the donation of many offerings, usually consisting of a coconut, bananas, fruits, leaves and rice.
-These offerings are prepared, to eventually summon the nats to the ceremony.
+These offerings are prepared to eventually summon the nats to the ceremony.
 This practice of summoning is done by the nat-kadaw.
 Once the nats are summoned, a feast is had with them.
 After this, there is a farewell ceremony, and everyone bids the nats goodbye.